 Your child's first visit is usually filled with curiosity and anticipation.

 Our goal is to create a warm, friendly atmosphere that welcomes each child into our practice.
-Certainly there will be questions about your child's first visit by both you and your child.
+Certainly, there will be questions about your child's first visit by both you and your child.
 The procedures your child will be completing will be explained to them in terms that they will understand, without provoking any anxiety.
-We will also utilize the "Tell-Show Do" technique, in which the child is simply informed of what is to occur, show them by either demonstrating on their hand or a parent, and then completing the procedure, once acclimated, on the child.
-It is therefore best, when speaking to your young child at home, to simplify the description of the procedures that they will be exposed to in child-friendly terms , leaving them excited, rather than fearful, for their first visit.
+We will also utilize the "Tell-Show Do" technique when needed, in which the child is simply informed of what is to occur, shown by either demonstrating on their hand or a parent, and then once acclimated and comfortable, proceed to completion.
+It is therefore best, when speaking to your young child at home, to simplify the description of the procedures that they will be exposed to in child-friendly terms, leaving them excited, rather than fearful, for their first visit.

 Can I accompany my child?